Lyn's The Biz!

 Swedish Foreign Minister Anna Lindh dies on 11th September after being repeatedly stabbed in the arms, chest and stomach at the Nordisja Komaniet department store in Stockholm.

-Fifteen years after the Lockerbie disaster, the United Nations lifts sanctions against Libya.
+On 12th September, fifteen years after the Lockerbie disaster, the United Nations lifts sanctions against Libya.

 "The man in black" Johnny Cash dies in Nashville on 12th September, aged 71.
 His wife, June Carter Cash, had died on 15th May, aged 73.